danger

 On this page

-Complete the short interest form to be considered.
 Previous grant review experience is not required.
 You will receive guidance and support to participate.

-Disproportionately affected communities include Black, Indigenous, and People of Color (BIPOC); people with current, traditional or cultural connections to this stretch of the river; people who eat non-migratory shellfish and fish like carp, catfish, and bass caught in Portland Harbor; and housed and unhoused residents who live in neighborhoods near the Superfund site.
+Disproportionately affected communities include Black, Indigenous, and People of Color (BIPOC); people with current, traditional, or cultural connections to this stretch of the river; people who eat non-migratory shellfish and fish like carp, catfish, and bass caught in Portland Harbor; and housed and unhoused residents who live in neighborhoods near the Superfund site.

 The panel will determine who receives grant funds this cycle based on their evaluation of proposals, conversations with selected applicants, and a consensus-based deliberation process.